 1. Choose investment type

 The investment type you choose should match up with your personal investment goals.
-You might choose one investment type based on low transaction fees, or another based on the quality of the investment advice you want to receive.
-Here’s a look at the different methods you can use to invest in the S&P/CLX IPSA:
+You might choose one investment type based on low transaction fees or another based on the quality of the investment advice you want to receive.
+Here’s a look at the different methods you can use to invest:

-An ETF (exchange-traded fund) is an investment fund made up of a variety of assets (e.g. commodities, bonds, or the stocks tracked by a specific index) which can be traded on a stock exchange.
-Much like an individual stock, you can buy and trade CLX IPSA ETFs during regular stock market hours, which you can’t do when trading certain other financial products.
-The CLX IPSA ETFs are inexpensive to trade, which is another major advantage.
+An ETF (exchange-traded fund) is an investment fund made up of a variety of assets (e.g. commodities, bonds, or the stocks tracked by a specific index) that can be traded on a stock exchange.
+Much like an individual stock, you can buy and trade ETFs during regular stock market hours, which you can’t do when trading certain other financial products.
+ETFs are inexpensive to trade, which is another major advantage.

 A mutual fund is an investment fund run by a professional money manager, which you can buy through the broker or the company that administers the fund.
-A S&P/CLX IPSA Index mutual fund (also known as an index fund) enables you to invest in all of the S&P/CLX IPSA Index’s stocks at once, just as you would with an ETF.
+An index mutual fund (also known as an index fund) enables you to invest in all of the S&P/CLX IPSA Index’s stocks at once, just as you would with an ETF.
 ETFs beat mutual funds in multiple ways, though.
-Mutual CLX IPSA Index funds can only be bought and sold at the end of the stock market’s trading day, and they cost more to trade and to own than ETFs do.
-Mutual funds make the most sense if you are looking to buy and hold an investment for the long-term, with CLX IPSA ETFs better suited to quick trading strategies.
+Mutual funds can only be bought and sold at the end of the stock market’s trading day, and they cost more to trade and to own than ETFs do.
+Mutual funds make the most sense if you are looking to buy and hold an investment for the long-term, with ETFs better suited to quick trading strategies.

 2. Use our top tips to be a successful investor

-The best way to invest in the S&P/CLX IPSA Index is to map out an investment plan ahead of time.
+The best way to invest in any index is to map out an investment plan ahead of time.
 Check out some of our other top tips to become a successful investor:

 - Do your research.
 Becoming a highly successful investor takes lots of patience, and study.
-Start by studying how the S&P/CLX IPSA Index has performed both recently and historically to get an idea of what gains you’re likely to see.
-Then compare how investing in the CLX IPSA Index stacks up to other investments.
+Start by studying how the index in question has performed both recently and historically to get an idea of what gains you’re likely to see.
+Then compare how investing in this index stacks up to other investments.
 After that, figure out your goals, so you’ll know ahead of time if you want to buy and hold for the long term, or go for quicker gains.

 - Set a budget.
 Letting your losses spiral out of control can damage your confidence and your ability to afford to make future trades.
 You need to figure out your personal risk tolerance and the amount of money you can afford to lose.
 To manage your risk, set a stop-loss order after you make your investment.
-This will allow you to limit the size of your potential loss if your investment in the S&P/CLX IPSA Index doesn’t go your way – maintaining your budget and keeping you in the game even if the market falls sharply.
+This allows you to limit the size of your potential loss if your investment in the index doesn’t go your way – maintaining your budget and keeping you in the game even if the market falls sharply.

 - Select the right platform.
 The investing platform you pick should complement your investment goals.
 If you care primarily about getting the lowest transaction fees, that’s a very different goal than desiring top-notch investment advice.
-It’s best to sort all of that out before you select the platform you want to use to invest in the S&P/CLX IPSA Index.
+It’s best to sort all of that out before you select the platform you want to use to invest.

 - Grow your investments gradually.
 You’re going to make a lot of mistakes when you’re just starting out as an investor.
 So start slowly by investing just a small amount of money at first.
 You can always get more aggressive with your investment approach as you get better and more experienced at investing.

 - Think long-term.
-If you want to land big gains when investing in the S&P/CLX IPSA Index, a buy-and-hold approach could be your best bet.
+If you want to land big gains when investing, a buy-and-hold approach could be your best bet.
 Just make sure to try that approach during bull markets, as bear markets often lead to very big losses.

 3. Choose a platform to invest with

-The most popular places to invest in the S&P/CLX IPSA Index are detailed below:
+The most popular places to invest in an index are detailed below:

 - Robo advisors.
 Robo advisors execute trades automatically, through the use of algorithms.
 In addition to offering this low-cost automated function, some robo advisors will also allow you to discuss your investment strategy with a human being.
 Robo advisors don’t usually offer the same level of investment guidance that a top financial advisor does, though.

 - Financial advisors.
 Financial advisors provide the highest level of investment advice.
 They’ll sit down with you, go over your financial goals, explain various investment options, and help you build an investment plan that suits your particular set of circumstances.
 This does come at a cost, however; financial advisors typically charge more for their services than what you’ll pay when using other methods.
-That extra cost can sometimes be worth it, but likely not when investing in the S&P/CLX IPSA Index, since it’s an easy process to handle yourself.
+That extra cost can sometimes be worth it, but likely not when investing in this index, since it’s an easy process to handle yourself.

 - Banks.
-Investing in the S&P/CLX IPSA Index with your bank gives you the added convenience of keeping all of your financial ventures (such as your checking account, savings account, mortgage, line of credit, and investments) with one financial institution.
+Investing with your bank gives you the added convenience of keeping all of your financial ventures (such as your checking account, savings account, mortgage, line of credit, and investments) with one financial institution.
 The problem is that banks tend to charge high fees for this convenience, without providing the level of service that financial advisors offer.
 So unless convenience is your most important consideration, it would probably be best to look elsewhere.

 What should I do now?